What is Adobo?

-- Pop one star anise into the pot to give it a brilliant fragrance and a Chinese flavour.
+- Pop one star anise into the pot to give it a brilliant fragrance and a Chinese flavor.

-- Add a peeled hardboiled egg towards the end of cooking…my husband loves this!
+- If you would like, add a peeled hardboiled egg towards the end of cooking.

 - Add one peeled sweet potato to add a touch of sweetness.